 Child Care & Nutrition, Inc. (CCNI) is a non-profit organization dedicated to serving family child care providers and families.

-We believe if we support family child care providers, they could experience the following outcomes:
+If we support family child care providers, we believe they could experience the following outcomes:

 - Minnesota Sponsoring Agency of the United States Department of Agriculture’s Child and Adult Care Food Program (CACFP)